 South Dakota’s finest hunting lodge

 Besides our apparent passion for habitat development, we have strived to become the epitome of Midwest hospitality and splendor.
-Your South Dakota hunting experience is only heightened by the camaraderie shared among friends in our beautiful 18,000 sq. ft. lodge including accommodations for 24 guests with a cherry wood self serve bar, game room, library den, and much more.
+Your South Dakota hunting experience is only heightened by the camaraderie shared among friends in our beautiful 18,000 sq. ft. lodge including accommodations for 24 guests with a cherry wood self-serve bar, game room, library den, massage chairs, and much more.
 Take advantage of our beautiful 2200 sq. ft. gazebo.
 A theme including Native American painted buffalo skulls, mounts, and antiques dating back from the days the west was settled are blended to perfection with today’s creature comforts including the “Wild” Bill Hickok cigar room, steam bath, Jacuzzi, and 60” plasma television.

 Lodging cuisine at it’s finest